NeofytosP/Project-Big-Data-Management-and-Processing-Course/README.md

 In this project the Data that are being used act as a Sample from the huge volume of Spotify Data that exist in order to compare the two schemas.

-In this project 3 databases are being used, a MySQL database , a MongoDB database that is being created local in my computer machine so it will use same resources as MySQL and a MongoDB atlas free cluster (a free cloud database where MongoDB offer limited resource)
+Three databases are being used, a MySQL database , a MongoDB database that is being created local in my computer machine so it will use same resources as MySQL and a MongoDB atlas free cluster (a free cloud database where MongoDB offer limited resource)

 MongoDB is chosen to be used locally because when response time is being calculated on the cloud database latency will also affect response time while also the free cluster will not use same recourses as the MySQL that will be using my computer's resources.

+Then queries are being designed to compare the databases for different cases.

 ## 2. Data Challenges
 The data in this project involve in 3 Big Data Dimensions